-Making tye-dye cupcakes is hands-down the most delicious way to learn about the colors of the rainbow.
-These cupcakes teach a little ROYGBV as your child creates an impressive treat that will brighten up the whole kitchen.
-With the magic of food coloring and your favorite cake mix, you’ll have a Technicolor dessert fit for any occasion.
-Groovy!
+Making tie-dye cupcakes is hands-down the most delicious way to learn about the colors of the rainbow.
+These cupcakes teach a little ROYGBIV as your child creates an impressive treat that will brighten up the whole kitchen.
+With the magic of food coloring and your favorite cake mix, you’ll have a technicolor dessert fit for any occasion.
+So Groovy!

 What You Need: